DworkinLab/episodicSequenceData/Novalign_pipeline.md

 to the number of CPUs as reported by sysinfo().
 On free version the option is disabled

-Running in parallel
+To avoid this problem, run scripts for each in parallel

+1) make the script to make multiple scripts
+Make dir for all output scripts:
+./split_mappingScripts/
-Run in scripts folder
+Run in Scripts dir ( not split_mappingScripts)
 ```
 #! /bin/bash